altera-fpga/hls-samples/Tutorials/Tools/use_library/README.md

    fpga_crossgen lib_rtl_spec.xml --cpp_model lib_rtl_model.cpp -o lib_rtl.obj
    ```

    Note that generating an RTL library requires that an `xml` file and a C++ model be provided in addition to the Verilog source code.
-The RTL is used when compiling for the hardware whereas the C++ model is used when the oneAPI program is run on the FPGA emulator.
+The RTL is used when compiling for the hardware whereas the C++ model is used when the SYCL program is run on the FPGA emulator.
 Examine the tutorial source code and the comments in `use_library.cpp` for more details.

    **Note**: When you use special datatypes (such as ac_int in this sample) in the C++ model, the compiler may warn about "incomplete type which could be incompatible with C".
 This warning can be disabled with the -Wno-return-type-c-linkage flag.